Amzani/apidesk-sdk-test-def/docs/models/components/listopportunitiesresponsevalue.md

 # ListOpportunitiesResponseValue

-The value assigned to a custom field for an opportunity, represented as a string.
-This property holds specific data that can vary depending on the custom field's purpose, such as a numeric value, text, or other relevant information.
-It is optional and may be empty if no value is set.
+This property holds the actual data or input stored in the custom field for a specific opportunity.
+It allows for capturing tailored information that can be utilized within the CRM system, enhancing the opportunity's data profile.

 ## Supported Types